 Ridge vents should be about one-fourth the floor area and the side vents about the same size.
 The roof vents should open above the horizontal position to provide about a 60-degree angle to the roof.

 Also add a misting system.
-The mist is good for your plants and will dramatically assist in the cooling process.
-Jaybird Mfg Misting Equipment makes simple to install and high quality units.
+Mist is good for your plants and will dramatically assist in the cooling process.
+Jaybird Mfg makes simple to install and high quality units.

-• Do you sell heaters?
-No, visit Southern Burner Company for small greenhouse heaters or search the web for larger units.
+Do you sell heaters?
+No, visit Southern Burner for small greenhouse heaters or search the web for larger units.